Harini-Pavithra/AI-Product-Manager-Nanodegree/Create a Medical Image Annotation Job/README.md

 There are a few different visual symptoms that indicate pneumonia.
 The most important areas to have annotators pay attention to are the lungs and the diaphragm.
 1. A normal, healthy image will depict clear lungs without any areas of abnormal cloudiness/opacity; there may be structured, web-like vasculature in the lungs but otherwise that area should be clear.
 In healthy images, you are also more likely to see a diaphragm shadow.
 2. A pneumonia image may include a few things: areas of cloudiness/opacity in several concentrated areas or one large area.
 You may also see a general pattern of opacity that obscures the structure of the lungs, heart and diaphragm.

+Examples of pneumonia symptoms: (Left) a concentrated, opaque area in the lungs, (Right) multiple, smaller opaque areas throughout the lung area and any diaphragm shadow is obscured.

+Note: we may download the above images for use in our annotator Instructions, if we want to.